$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Notation and theoretical framework

 The matching onto HQET up to second-order is \cite{Bernlochner:2022ywh}

+where $b_{+}^{v}$ and $c_{+}^{v'}$ are the large components of the quark fields.
 We adopt the convention where terms involving the $c$-quark are denoted with primes, while those involving the $b$-quark remain unprimed.
+The matrix elements on the right hand side are evaluated on the HQET states, which are defined as the eigenstates of $\mathcal{L}_0$ and normalized as follows:

-Here, following \cite{Bernlochner:2022ywh} $\circ$ symbol denotes an operator product, for example when we write above the term $ \mathcal{L}'_1 \circ \Bar{c}(z)$ this means:
+Non-local terms, arising from the operator product with the HQET Lagrangian, emerge from the matching procedure, because the states in the full theory differ from those in the effective theory, as highlighted in \cite{Neubert:1993mb}.
+Here, following \cite{Bernlochner:2022ywh} $\circ$ symbol denotes such operator product, for example when we write above the term $ \mathcal{L}'_1 \circ \Bar{c}_{+}^{v'}(z)$ this means: